GIS4DEV/GIS4DEV.github.io/_lessons/2021-04-21-malcomb-end.md

 - complete a reproduction of Malcomb et al (2014) !
 - import and map a digital replica of the Malcomb et al published maps
 - adjust our methods to fit the results of Malcomb et al as well as we can

+The final report will be due on Monday.
+Give credit to peers for their contributions and finalize independently.
+The final analysis will reach the point of completing a reproduction of figures 3 and 4 and quantitatively comparing those results with the published maps in the paper.
+On Friday, we will discuss a strategy for this quantitative comparison.